Best 2 Person Tents

 - The seams have been fully taped for waterproofness

-- It is equipped with two vestibules and two doors
+- It is equipped with a couple vestibules and doors

-- Features a roomy interior for two people
+- Features a roomy interior for more than one person

 - The zippers on the vestibule can get jammed when wet